SAP-samples/teched2023-AI266/exercises/ex1/README.md

 <left><img src="./images/Tenant_RG_Relationship.png" alt="Tenant Resource Group relationship" style="width: 800px;"/></left>

-* Tenant is a higher level concept which corresponds to one AICORE subscription.
+* Tenant is a higher level construct which corresponds to one AICORE subscription.
 * A Tenant can have many resource groups.
 * Resource groups are isolated housing units for your executions and deployments.
-* With this isolation one resource group cannot access the executions and deployments of another resource group.
+* With this isolation, one resource group cannot access the executions and deployments of another resource group.

 # AI Launchpad Overview